Frequently Asked Questions

 Coinsurance is a percentage of the cost of a covered healthcare service that you are responsible for paying after meeting your deductible.
 Coinsurance amounts apply after your deductible has been met and can vary based on the type of service.
 For example, if your health insurance plan has a 20% coinsurance for hospital stays and you have already met your deductible, you would pay 20% of the covered hospital expenses, and your insurance would cover the remaining 80%.

-What are the benefits of telehealth vs in-office Sessions?
+What are the benefits of telehealth Sessions?

 Convenience